toluwaanimi/uncommon/README.md

 ![e2e](./test-case.png)
 The tests were run and all tests passed.
 The functions are working correctly and being used correctly by the application.
 The configuration files for the adapters are also configurable and can be modified as needed.

+# Deployment to Staging Heroku

+The deployed application is on `https://uncommon-deployment.herokuapp.com/`

+The swagger docs can be viewed on `https://uncommon-deployment.herokuapp.com/docs`

+The bull dashboard can be viewed on `https://uncommon-deployment.herokuapp.com/admin/queues`

+The app is built using Node.js and runs on a Docker container.

+# Workflow
+The deployment workflow is triggered by a push to the main branch.
+The deploy-staging job runs only if the branch being pushed to is main.
+The job is executed on an Ubuntu operating system.

+# Secrets
+The deployment workflow requires the following secrets to be set in the GitHub repository:

+`HEROKU_API_KEY`: The Heroku API key used for authentication

+`HEROKU_APP_NAME_STAGING`: The name of the app on the Heroku staging cluster